xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. Missing Information & Caveats
 - Missing parts: Detailed implementation instructions for the Speak Easy framework and complete results from all robustness evaluations.
 - Ambiguities: The text does not clarify the methods used for human evaluations of the responses or the specific attributes that were assessed.
 Overall, some technical specifications may be incomplete or referenced without sufficient detail.
+### FC-Attack: Jailbreaking Large Vision-Language Models via Auto-Generated Flowcharts
+#### 1. Summary of this text
+The paper introduces FC-Attack, a novel jailbreak method that exploits large Vision-Language Models (LVLMs) using auto-generated flowcharts containing harmful information.
+FC-Attack combines benign textual prompts with harmful flowcharts to bypass safety mechanisms in LVLMs, achieving over 90% attack success rates across several models including Gemini-1.5 and Llava-Next.
+The study explores various factors affecting attack performance, such as step count and font styles.
+Defenses like AdaShield are evaluated, showing effectiveness in reducing attack success but at the cost of the models' utility.

+#### 2. **Related Metadata**
+- Tools/Algorithms created: "FC-Attack, a jailbreak attack method based on auto-generated flowcharts."
+- Benchmarks introduced: "Advbench dataset."
+- Codebase/Data URL: "Not mentioned."
+- Evaluated LLMs: "Gemini-1.5, Llava-Next, Qwen2-VL, InternVL-2.5, Claude-3.5, GPT-4o mini, GPT-4o."
+- Attack/Defense Techniques: "FC-Attack, Flochart generation, Defense methods such as AdaShield."
+- Frameworks Critiqued: "Not referenced in this section."

+#### 3. **Main Contributions**
+- A novel method, FC-Attack, is proposed for jailbreaking LVLMs using auto-generated harmful flowcharts.
+- The paper addresses the vulnerabilities of LVLMs, revealing that flowchart-based prompts can significantly improve attack success rates.
+- The study provides insights into how flowchart design, including the number of steps and font styles, impacts effectiveness.
+- Multiple defense strategies are explored, notably highlighting the trade-off between attack mitigation and utility reduction.

+#### 4. **Methods & Approach**
+- The FC-Attack comprises two stages:
+   1. **Step-Description Generator Building**: A pre-trained LLM is fine-tuned using LoRA to generate step descriptions based on benign datasets.
+   2. **Jailbreak Deployment**: Generated steps are transformed into three types of flowcharts (vertical, horizontal, S-shaped) to be used with benign prompts to bypass LVLM safeguards.
+- An experimental evaluation on the Advbench dataset is conducted, measuring attack success rates (ASR) defined as "ASR = # Queries Successfully Jailbroken / # Original Harmful Queries."

+#### 5. **Findings & Empirical Results**
+- FC-Attack achieves over 90% ASR on Gemini-1.5, Llava-Next, Qwen2-VL, and InternVL-2.5, outperforming existing methods.
+- Investigation of attack performance factors reveals that changing font styles improved ASR in Claude-3.5 from 4% to 28%.
+- Multiple baseline methods are compared, showing FC-Attack's superiority, especially in black-box scenarios.

+#### 6. **Implications for LLM Safety**
+- The findings underline significant vulnerabilities in LVLMs, highlighting the ease with which they can be manipulated to produce harmful content.
+- The study suggests that safety mechanisms, particularly in visual modalities, need to be fortified to prevent such jailbreak attacks.
+- Recommendations may include advancing defenses that do not heavily compromise model performance on benign queries.

+#### 7. **Missing Information & Caveats**
+- The extracted text from pdf content appears to be incomplete.
+Additional details may be present in the full paper.
+- Specific technical metrics related to the flowchart generation and evaluation metrics other than ASR are not specified in the provided text.
+Further details regarding evaluation benchmarks for defenses may also be missing.
 ### MasterKey: Automated Jailbreak Across Multiple Large Language Model Chatbots
 #### 1. Summary of this text
 The text describes the development of MASTERKEY, a framework aimed at investigating and understanding jailbreak attacks in large language model (LLM) chatbots.
 The framework introduces two main contributions: a novel methodology to reverse-engineer defenses of mainstream LLM chatbots, such as ChatGPT, Bard, and Bing Chat, and the automation of jailbreak prompt generation using a fine-tuned LLM.
 The framework achieves a success rate of 21.58% in generating effective jailbreak prompts, significantly improving upon existing methods.
 It also emphasizes the need for more robust defense mechanisms against potential misuse of LLMs.